Frequently Asked Questions

 A. You must volunteer for the department or unit that serves the community in which you live.
 Not sure which one that is?
 Don’t worry.
 When you complete our online application we will automatically route it to the appropriate service, based on the home address you provide.

-A. Click here to fill out the volunteer profile form or call us at 877-WE2-WANTU, and we’ll help put you in touch with your local fire or EMS District.
+A. Click here to fill out the volunteer profile form, and we’ll help put you in touch with your local fire or EMS District.
 Because Districts often overlap town lines, don’t assume that the nearest station is necessarily your local agency – check with us.

 A. While a definite and continuing need for volunteer firefighters and EMS responders exists throughout Suffolk County, we understand that these two opportunities may not be right for everyone.
 Should this be true in your case, consider contributing to your community’s safety through one of the following Suffolk County programs: the Community Emergency Response Team, the Medical Reserve Corps, or the Auxiliary Police Department.
 You can learn more about all three here.